 - Active listening interface that acts as an always-on, intelligent, open channel for employees and managers.
 With Achievers Listen, via a visual single-click poll, employees share day-to-day engagement confidentially.
 Based on employee response, Allie, an active listening interface, follows up with simple, friendly conversational questions to better understand how the employee feels and perceives work.
 Gather feedback, ask questions, and get updates, next actions, and ideas to impact engagement right away.

 - Historical data that shows trend lines as organizations shift.
-Engagement can shift as organizations go through high and low times.
+Employee engagement KPIs can shift as organizations go through high and low times.

 - Comparison data between departments and functions.
-Some parts of the organization will naturally be different from others, but use that data as a discussion starter to make sure engagement is on the right track.
+Some parts of the organization will naturally be different from others, but use that data as a discussion starter to make sure employee engagement KPIs are on the right track.

 2. Pulse Surveys

 For employee engagement, it can be helpful to ask employees one simple question: How likely are you to recommend our business to a friend as a place to work?